thepower/power-docs/docs/api/03-addresses.md

 - **H** — hexadecimal digits (characters 0-9, A-F)

-In order to get binary representation of the private address, you need to discard the last two symbols of the checksum (they are marked with the letter C in the example), the remaining symbols (marked with the letter H on the example) are converted as a hexadecimal number.
+To get binary representation of the private address, you need to discard the checksum's last two symbols (marked with the letter C in the example), and the remaining symbols (marked with the letter H in the example) are converted as a hexadecimal number.
 The top three bits of this number need to be presented as 101 — the indicator, showing that the **address is private**.

 **Calculation example:**